 The SOLVE-THESEO 2000 campaign was primarily conducted in 3 phases over the Arctic and mid-latitude region during the winter of 1999-2000.
-Most activities took place at Kiruna (68°N, 21°E), Sweden or the SSC Esrange facility 40 km from Kiruna.
-In late 1999, during the first phase, the DC-8 was deployed in Kiruna and two large and two small balloons were launched.
-Between mid-January and March 2000, in the 2nd and 3rd phases, 7 large balloons, 14 small balloons and 3 long duration balloons carrying scientific payloads were launched successfully from Esrange.
-Two of the small balloons were launched from the Norwegian station in Andoya.
+Most activities took place at Kiruna (67.9°N, 21.1°E), Sweden or the SSC Esrange facility near Kiruna, between mid-January and mid-March.
+During this period, 7 large balloons, 14 small balloons and 3 long duration balloons carrying scientific payloads were launched successfully from Esrange.
+Two other small balloons were launched from the Norwegian station in Andoya.
 Aircraft measurements in the Arctic region were made on board the NASA ER-2, NASA DC-8, DLR Falcon, the CNRS/INSU ARAT, and the Swiss Air Force Learjet.
-In addition, the CNRS/INSU Mystère 20 was flown at mid-latitudes.
-There were simultaneous ground-based activities from the Scandinavian stations (ALOMAR, Kiruna, Ny-Ålesund, Sodankylä, Harestua) throughout the winter.
+There were simultaneous ground-based activities from the Scandinavian stations (ALOMAR, Kiruna, Ny-Alesund, Sodankyla, Harestua) throughout the winter.
 In coordinated activities, the aircraft often flew along upwind and downwind of the balloon flight path.
-Additional flights of ozonesondes were conducted at a number of sites across the northern hemisphere [Rex et al., 2001], and ground measurements were made at a number of Arctic and mid-latitude sites.
+Additional flights of ozonesondes were conducted at a number of sites across the northern hemisphere [Rex et al., 2001], and ground measurements were made a number of Arctic and mid-latitude sites.
 The TOMS, GOME and POAM satellite instruments also made measurements of sunlit regions of the stratosphere through the winter.
 Meteorological support was provided by several meteorological organizations, some with representatives in the field (FU-Berlin, US NOAA/NCEP, US Naval Research Lab, NASA/GSFC Data Assimilation Office) to assist daily planning, and others through the provision of data (ECMWF, Meteo-France, SMHI, UKMO and DWD).
 Modeling and theory support groups were essential for both the pre-mission planning and the daily operational planning.